raspberrypilearning/from-me-to-you/en/step_1.md

 ### Play ▶️

-What happens when you click on each sprite?
+What happens when you click on each animal sprite?

 Which blocks do you think were used?